 There are three common types of plans for answering service solutions to choose from with the two most common are the pay by the call or pay by the minute because they protect the inbound call center from high volume calls at ridiculously low costs as found in a flat rate answering service, which is generally for an office with call volumes of 100 a month or less.

-1) Pay by the minute: This is probably the most common offer but it can be tricky if you’re not careful because while this plan is time based billing you will find that some companies bill in exact time while others bill in increments of 15, 30 or 60 second increments.
-Make sure to ask how each supplier bills for their time and expect to pay anywhere between $0.79 – $1.25 per minute for this kind of package, but don’t let the cheapest rate seal the deal without considering some of the hidden prices and things that effect the cost of service discussed below.
+1) Pay by the minute: This is probably the most common offer but it can be tricky if you’re not careful because while this plan is time-based billing you will find that some companies bill in exact time while others bill in increments of 15, 30 or 60-second increments.
+Make sure to ask how each supplier bills for their time and expect to pay anywhere between $0.79 – $1.25 per minute for this kind of package, but don’t let the cheapest rate seal the deal without considering some of the hidden prices and things that affect the cost of service discussed below.
 This program is very common for medical offices and attorneys.

-3) Flat Rate Billing: A flat rate answering service is exactly what it says, you pay a guaranteed rate and no matter how many calls the call center takes you continue to pay the same price.
+3) Flat Rate Billing: A flat rate answering service is exactly what it says, you pay a guaranteed rate, and no matter how many calls the call center takes you continue to pay the same price.
 Expect to pay about $139 a month for this option, but don’t expect many bells and whistles like appointment setting services, order processing, or custom scripting.
-In most cases there will be a front end IVR greeting and the operator will limit the call to taking the caller name, number, and reason for call.
+In most cases, there will be a front-end IVR greeting and the operator will limit the call to taking the caller’s name, number, and reason for the call.
 This type of plan is rare these days because companies have abused it looking for extreme call volumes (like from infomercials) which end up costing the call center big bucks and as such you are likely to find and major provider willing to offer this type of program anymore.

 Common Hidden Prices By Answering Service Providers – Buying Advice